 All this sounds like I don’t like visitors.
 However, this isn’t the case.
-I like having visitors for two or three days or so but after that it gets too much for me.
+I love having visitors for two or three days or so but after that it gets too much for me.
 And yet, this isn’t always true either.
-Some visits aren’t tiring at all: When I get on really well with my guests, it doesn’t feel like we’re entertaining them, but as if they belong to the family.
+Some visits aren’t tiring at all: when I get on really well with my guests, it doesn’t feel like we’re entertaining them, but as if they belong to the family.
 This however happens very rarely and when it does, it’s like a gift!

 How do you deal with uncomfortable truths?
 Do you always speak out if something is not feeling quite right or do you just bottle things up?
 Share your experiences with the community below!

 Are you a happiness.com member yet?
 Sign up for free now to enjoy:Assertiveness | Resilience | Gratitude | Authenticity